 At IGotAnOffer, we have helped hundreds of candidates prepare for their BCG Potential Test.
 Students who go through our full training programme are a happy bunch: more than 85% of them are successful at the BCG Potential Test.

 Preparing for the BCG Online Test does not have to be complicated.
 Over the years we have managed to develop a simple step-by-step system to get you from "What is the BCG Potential Test?" to "I am confident I can crack the BCG test".
 We have summarised some of the key things we have learned in this free guide.
+You can either read the guide below, or watch the video version.

-Part 1: Why does BCG have a test? ↑
+1.1 Why does BCG have a test?

 Imagine you are the CEO of BCG.
 You are in the business of helping companies make better decisions.
 What is the one thing that could really improve your business both in the short-term and the long-term?